ensiform/open-game-libraries/README.md

 The Open Game Libraries are brought to you by Lusito Software.
 As of today, that includes Santo Pfingsten(TTK-Bandit) and Ensiform.

-News
+##News##

+Project moved to GitHub but still on ice.
-__Due to all team members being busy otherwise for some time now, I'm officially putting this project on ice.__
+Due to all team members being busy otherwise for some time now, I'm officially putting this project on ice.

 Things to consider
 -------------------